konPlantPG/face_dtect/README.md

-# BackgroundRemoval
+# Face Detect

-Upload an image and adjust the settings to remove the background for any image!
+Upload an image and adjust the settings to detect faces for any image!